FelipeACXavier/CppHelpers/README.md

 ```

 ## file_system_helpers.h
 Naturally,it contains file system helpers.
 For now, only linux is supported.
+For windows, the library can be compiled with `-DCPPHELPERS_FILE_SYSTEM=OFF`

 ```cpp
 #include "file_system_helpers.h"